 At Joe Durham Jr., P.C., we have been receiving more and more inquiries from Albany and Dougherty County residents.
 Some of our clients are well-informed and fully aware of their rights.
 They know what they have to do, but they prefer to enlist our help to save time and effort.
 Others have no idea whether their case qualifies as medical malpractice.
 They ask us to review their case, explain their options, and guide their steps.

 We want to make sure our clients receive all the information and advice they need.
 As a result, we often begin discussions by defining medical malpractice.
 This way, our clients can figure out by themselves whether they have a case or not.

-What is Medical Malpractice or When to Consult a Medical Malpractice Lawyer in Georgia?
+What is Medical Malpractice or When to Consult a Medical Malpractice Lawyer in Albany?

 Georgia Code section 51-1-27 defines medical malpractice and labels it as a tort.
 This means perpetrators can be held liable civilly.
 The law states healthcare professionals have to employ reasonable care and skills.
 Any circumstances in which they show a lack of care or skill are grounds for civil action.